Cytharopsis butonensis: Description

 The length of the shell varies between 12 mm and 20 mm.

 (Original description) The shell has an elongately fusiform shape, with a high spire and moderately long siphonal canal.
 It is smooth, shining, pellucid and white.
 It contains 8 whorl, of which 3½ seem to form a convexly whorled protoconch.
 Of these the upper 2 are smooth, the rest with crowded axial ribs.
 The post-nuclear whorls show more remote ribs, 7 or 8 on penultimate whorl, each rib with a small point near its middle, giving an angular appearance to these whorls, though the interstices are nearly regularly rounded.
 The upper part of the whorls are very faintly crenulate.
-The base of the body whorl shows very faint spiral striae, more conspicuous on the ribs and a few stronger ones on the sipgonal canal.
+The base of the body whorl shows very faint spiral striae, more conspicuous on the ribs and a few stronger ones on the siphonal canal.
 The aperture is oblong, narrow, slightly angular above, below with a rather wide siphonal canal.
 The peristome is sharp, with a shallow sinus above and a strong rib at some distance behind its margin.
 The columellar margin is slightly concave above, directed to the left below, with a thin layer of enamel.
 The interior of the aperture is smooth.